Technologicat/mcpyrate/README.md

 The `mcpyrate` project is still alive, but it already does what I need it to do, and has not required maintenance in the past two years.

-Support for Python 3.11 and later is planned, but because I'm the only maintainer at the moment, this is likely to happen when I personally upgrade to 3.11+.
-For the near-term future, I'm still running 3.10.

 If you would like to help out, start [here](https://github.com/Technologicat/mcpyrate/issues/35).
 Small contributions matter!